 Laminins are also considered glycoproteins since they are functionalized with oligosaccharides.

-In the extracellular matrix, laminin can bind to other laminin molecules, as well as other proteins such as collagen, helping to strengthen the structure of the extracellular matrix.
+In the extracellular matrix, laminin can bind to other laminin molecules and other proteins such as collagen, helping to strengthen the structure of the extracellular matrix.

 Cells can also bind to laminin through the integrin receptors that they express on their cell membranes.

-These properties make laminins attractive for use as cell culture substrates for both pluripotent stem cells and neuronal cells.
+These properties make laminins attractive as cell culture substrates for both pluripotent stem cells and neuronal cells.

 Protocols to differentiate stem cells into mature phenotypes will often require culture on laminin 2D substrates.

-Laminin also plays a key role in the development of the nervous system as axons tend to migrate onto this protein, making it attractive for regenerative medicine applications.
+Laminin also plays a vital role in developing the nervous system as axons tend to migrate onto this protein, making it attractive for regenerative medicine applications.